Sanga Hindu Pilgrimage Temple

 Kailashnath Mahadev Statue

-The construction of the Kailashnath Mahadev Statue was completed in 2011 AD.
-Similarly, after 7 years of its inauguration in Sanga.
+The Kailashnath Mahadev Statue was constructed in 2011 A.D., approximately 7 years after its inauguration in Sanga.
 Many Hindu pilgrims visit Kailashnath every year to worship Lord Shiva on several occasions.

-Mount Kailash is located Gangside mountain range of Tibet and sits nearly 6,638 meters above sea level.
-To help the visitors of Kailashnath reach the Shiva statue, a new 738 feet Suspension bridge was recently constructed over the Araniko Highway.
-The views of Kathmandu Valley and the Himalayas down the hill are worth the Visit to Sanga.
+Mount Kailash is situated in the Gangdise mountain range of Tibet and stands at an elevation of nearly 6,638 meters above sea level.
+To help the visitors of Kailashnath reach the Shiva statue, a new 738-foot Suspension bridge was recently constructed over the Araniko Highway.
+The views of Kathmandu Valley and the Himalayas down the hill are worth visiting Sanga.

 The Hindu pilgrimage temple, Sanga